 ANYHOO… the books.
 The books are Recipes, Remedies and Rumors from the Cades Cove Preservation Association.
 And they’re fantastic.
 Poison snake bite cure for dogs?
 In there.
 Squirrel dumplings?
 You bet.
 But also pork tenderloin, chicken and dumplings, fried potato cakes, you name it.

-And my new favorite: biscuit pudding!
+- And my new favorite: biscuit pudding!
 This is criminally easy:

-- 5 cooked homemade leftover biscuits, crumbled
+- 5 cooked leftover biscuits, crumbled

 - 2 eggs